YeOldeDM/lets-godot-roguelike/pages/step-3-things.md

 Ensure your new Player is working, then **delete the old Player (the whole `res://core/Player` folder)**.
 Nothing sucks worse than when you have duplicate files and get into a situation where you're working on one file but testing its results on another, and clawing your eyes out trying to figure out why your changes have no effect!
 Close your project and re-open it, and try playing it.
 If you get any broken dependency errors now, that means you were probably still using the old player script instead of the one you put in `res://things/`.
 Which also means that you've probably made all your new changes to the file you just deleted.
 See what I mean?!

+![step3fin]
+*The final result at the end of this step.
+We've built ourselves a virtual punching bag to help us channel our frustration.
+Namaste!*

 [here](https://github.com/YeOldeDM/realms-of-todog/tree/28465f2ad40ea38aabd71a67876b7f464e8870bd) you can download a snapshot of the project at this current step, if you'd like something to compare to your own project.